Eric Hipple: Post-athletics career

-As a result of the suicide in 2000 of Hipple's 15-year-old son, Hipple is involved in educating people about the dangers of depression.
+After retiring, Hipple started his own business, Hipple & Associates, an insurance business targeted toward car dealers.
+In 1995, he was hired for the pregame show on Lions broadcasts, which he worked until 2000.
+In 1998, he attempted to kill himself by jumping out of a car window, but it was reported as merely an accident with non life-threatening injuries.
+In 2000, his 15-year-old son committed suicide.
+Hipple soon became involved in educating people about the dangers of depression.
 Hipple delivers speeches on suicide prevention and mental illness at high schools, youth groups, members of the military and their families, local organizations and corporations.
 He is the Outreach Coordinator of the Depression Center of the University of Michigan.
 A documentary film by the Depression Center features Hipple.
 He also co-authored a study about depression and pain in retired professional football players.

 Hipple's book, Real Men Do Cry, was published in 2008.
 It discusses Hipple's playing career with the Lions, his bouts with depression, and details of the warning signs of teens who have died from suicide.

 Personal life

 In 2000, Hipple's 15-year-old son Jeff died by suicide via shotgun.
 Hipple has acknowledged he has also suffered from bouts with depression, including his adolescence.
-After his son's death, Hipple abused drugs and alcohol. and was convicted of drunk driving and served time in jail.
+After his son's death, Hipple abused drugs and alcohol, and was convicted of drunk driving and served time in jail.
 He filed for bankruptcy as well.

 In 2005, Hipple disarmed a man wielding a knife at a party in Michigan.

 In other media

 A football poster of Hipple can be seen on the wall in the 1983 feature film Mr. Mom.

-He was a guest star in the show Home Improvement as himself in Season 3 Episode 18 building a house for Habitat for Humanity guest starring several top name athletes and Former President Jimmy Carter.
+He was a guest star in the show Home Improvement as himself (Season 3, Episode 18), building a house for Habitat for Humanity that guest starred various athletes alongside a special appearance by President Jimmy Carter.